cannonbeach/ott-packager/README.md

        --aspect        [FORCE THE ASPECT RATIO - needs to be 16:9, 4:3, or other] --scte35        [PASSTHROUGH SCTE35 TO MANIFEST]
-       --stereo        [FORCE ALL AUDIO OUTPUTS TO STEREO- will downmix if source is 5.1 or upmix if source is 1.0]
+       --stereo        [FORCE ALL AUDIO OUTPUTS TO STEREO- will downmix if source is 5.1 or upmix if source is 1.0] --quality       [VIDEO ENCODING QUALITY LEVEL 0-3 (0-LOW,1-MED,2-HIGH,3-CRAZY) LOADING WILL AFFECT CHANNEL DENSITY-SOME PLATFORMS MAY NOT RUN HIGHER QUALITY REAL-TIME

+H.264 SPECIFIC OPTIONS (valid when --vcodec is h264)
+       --profile       [H264 ENCODING PROFILE - needs to be base,main or high]

+PACKAGING AND TRANSCODING OPTIONS CAN BE COMBINED

 ```
 Command Line Example Usage (see Wiki page for Docker deployment instructions which is the recommended deployment method):<br>
 ```